 - Snowshoe Backpacking and More!

-Learn to not only to survive in the cold and snowy conditions, but to thrive in them!
-Gain winter survival skills & the confidence to open your world to exploring the High Sierras during the winter months where summer trails are buried in snow.
+Learn to not only survive in cold and snowy conditions, but to thrive in them!
+Gain winter survival skills & the confidence to open your world to exploring the outdoors during winter months when summer trails are buried in snow.

-This 2 night, 3 day snowshoe backpacking adventure will teach you the critical skills needed to plan well, pack right, travel safe, camp warm, and avoid / respond to common winter mountain dangers and emergencies in the snow.
+This 2 night, 3 day winter survival backpacking adventure will teach you the critical winter safety and adventure skills needed to plan well, pack right, travel safe, camp warm, and avoid / respond to common winter mountain dangers and emergencies in the snow.